Sakib1263/TF-1D-2D-Segmentation-End2EndPipelines/README.md

 2. The models can be used for Binary or Multi-Class Classification, or Regression type Segmentation tasks.
 3. The models allow Deep Supervision [5] with flexibility during Segmentation.
 4. The segmentation models can also be used as Autoencoders [6] for Feature Extraction.
-5. The segmentation models can also be implemented with Guided Attention.
+5. The segmentation models can also be implemented with Guided Attention [8].
 6. The depth of all the models can be varied to form very shallow to very deep networks.
 7. Number of input kernel/filter, commonly known as Width of the model can be varied.
 8. Number of classes for Classification tasks and number of extracted features for Regression tasks can be varied.